In Memorial West, Houston Fast And Strong Denture Repair Is Our Specialty

 Loose dentures can usually be made to fit more tightly.
-In a denture relining process, a new layer of acrylic (plastic) is bonded to the existing denture’s internal aspect, making it more stable.
+A new layer of acrylic (plastic) is bonded to the existing denture’s internal aspect in a denture relining process, making it more stable.
 The benefits of relining are most noticeable to patients who have been wearing the same denture for over two years.

-Patients who have had a change in body weight since their dentures were originally made notice a big improvement in denture fit after a reline.
+Patients who have had a change in body weight since they originally noticed their dentures see a big improvement in denture fit after a reline.
 Dentures can be done quickly during a single appointment or as a lab procedure requiring a second visit.
 Unfortunately, quick, in-office relines are porous and subject to absorbing odors.
 Additionally, in-office relines are prone to peeling out or delaminating from the existing denture base.

 How long do dentures last?